ljunggren/boozang-docs/README.md

 This setting allows you to configure certain things on an Environment / App interface level.
 These settings will typically be things that could vary across environments, such as delays and other performance related settings.

+**AI login / logout (Authorization Setting)**

+This allows the user to define a number of user roles, and automatically generate login and logout scenarios for these roles.
+The user roles can be set as pre-requisites for tests, automatically switching between users.
+For more information, read more under the **Model-based testing** chapter.

 ### Content-policy

 Content policy contains a number of advanced features.
 Nevertheless, spending some time here to fine-tune the project can increase the stability of tests and also speed-up test creation significantly.